 - a personal or stakeholder pension scheme

-- a contracted-out money purchase ('defined contribution') occupational pension scheme
+- a defined contribution ('contracted-out money purchase') occupational pension scheme

-Employees are automatically brought back into the State system and will start to accrue entitlement to additional State Pension instead.
-Employers and employees in money purchase/defined contribution occupational schemes both then pay the standard rate National Insurance contributions instead of the reduced rate.
+Such employees were automatically brought back into the State system and accrue entitlement to additional State Pension instead.
+Employers and employees in defined contribution occupational schemes now pay the standard rate National Insurance contributions instead of the reduced rate.

 HMRC also no longer pay the National Insurance rebate into their pension scheme in respect of earnings paid in tax years beyond this date.
 You can find information for individuals affected by the abolition of contracting on the nidirect website.